 if you don’t like wearing a bike helmet, you might like to read this…

-A coupla posts back I mentioned I don’t wear a helmet all the time.
+Some time back I mentioned I don’t wear a helmet all the time.
+And that I don’t support mandatory helmet laws (MHLs).
 Which prompted some of you to want to lock me away from your children (should I corrupt them into not wearing theirs).
 But many more of you shared some very good info about where the research and laws are all at.
-I’ll stress, before you read on, that my argument is against the compulsory laws.
-It’s not against your choice to wear a helmet if you personally find that, after weighing up the evidence and risks and your own personal situation, you would rather stick one on your noggin.

 There are two separate questions when discussing this topic:

 I’ll stress, before you read on: I’m not anti-helmet.
 I’m against the the mandatory helmet laws here in Australia.
 It all started when I started questioning why Australia and New Zealand are the only countries in the world with all-age enforced MHLs.
 It seemed odd.
 Does the rest of the world not care about the collective noggins of its citizens?
 Or have they got rid of the laws for good reason?
 Turns out it’s the latter…